 5. The engine, transmission or differential has been removed or that is otherwise partially dismantled or inoperable and left on public properties.

-6. If at least three (3) model years old, is mechanically inoperable and is left on private property (publically visible) for more than twenty (20) continuous days.
+6. If at least three (3) model years old, is mechanically inoperable and is left on private property (visible from public property) for more than twenty (20) continuous days.

 7. Located on public property without a valid license plate.